 However, you can’t sell ice to an Eskimo!
 You must ensure that your sales representatives get high-quality sales qualified leads to begin with.
 Maintaining a quality standard for leads is critical to raising the productivity and motivation of your salespersons.
 Otherwise, they may waste lots of time, costs, and effort on irrelevant prospects.

-So, you must ensure a consistent and coordinated effort from your marketing and sales teams to enhance the impact of your sales closing techniques and skyrocket your sales!
+So, once you know how to close a sale, you must ensure a consistent and coordinated effort from your marketing and sales teams to enhance the impact of your sales closing techniques and skyrocket your sales!

 All the best!